Will Taylor, fishing guide and owner of Fly Shop Co. of Blue Ridge, Georgia, shows off a trout.

 Experiences and Events

-The actual fly fishing is only a small part of what makes Georgia a great destination for fishermen.
+The actual fly fishing is only a small part of what makes Georgia a great destination for anglers.

 Amateurs can take lessons from one of the state's fly fishing schools.